Globalization and Industrial Policy: Evidence from the Austro-Hungarian Monarchy (IP-KuK)

 The grant’s total funding is 800 thousand euros.

-Expected starting date: 1 January 2026
+Starting date: 1 January 2026

 The team

 The research team at Central European University Vienna (AT) is led by Gábor Békés, Associate Professor, Department of Economics.
-He is first joined by Mátyás Molnár, a PhD student at CEU.

 The research team at the Ludwig Maximilian University Munich (DE) is led by Claudia Steinwender, Professor, Department of Economics.